 - Non-toxic.
 Natural rubber comes from a natural source.
-The products contain no traces of petroleum, chemicals, and heavy metals that can be dangerous to human health.
+The products contain no traces of petroleum, chemicals, or heavy metals that can harm human health.

 - Biodegradable.
-Many companies derive natural rubber from natural/inorganic materials, and its products become biodegradable.
+Many companies derive natural rubber from natural/inorganic materials, making their products biodegradable.
 It will decompose into essential elements, primarily through weathering, without causing environmental damage.

-Rubber may not be as pretty as wood cutting boards but it has perks to make up for both those downfalls.
+Rubber may not be as pretty as wood cutting boards, but it has perks to compensate for those downfalls.

-Rubber is non-porous which means it won’t let bacteria in and it won’t split, crack or peel.
+Rubber is non-porous.
+It won’t split, crack, or peel.
+It will absorb knife strokes instead of fighting back against them.
 This is safer for you and your knives.
 The board won’t absorb liquids, making it more resistant to stains and smells.
 It's also really easy to maintain.
 Rubber makes for a low-maintenance, non-toxic, and non-plastic cutting board material.

-Greener Chef Organic Bamboo Cutting Board.
+- Greener Chef Organic Bamboo Cutting Board.
 It is one of the best bamboo cutting boards in a two-tone design for convenient chopping.
-This heavy-duty original bamboo chopping board is also durable, environmental-friendly, and free of harmful chemicals.
+This heavy-duty original bamboo chopping board is also durable, environmentally friendly, and free of harmful chemicals.

-John Boos Block Classic Reversible Maple Wood End-Grain Chopping Block is made in the USA by skilled craftspeople using time honored techniques since 1887.
-Butcher block is made from sustainably sourced, hand-selected Northern Hard Rock Maple Wood.
-It features end grain construction.
+- John Boos Block Classic Reversible Maple Wood End-Grain Chopping Block is made in the USA by skilled craftspeople using time-honored techniques since 1887.
+The butcher block is made from sustainably sourced, hand-selected Northern Hard Rock Maple Wood.
+It features end-grain construction.

-Check out our TMF's Resources for Knives other eco-friendly product suggestions for your kitchen!
+Check out our TMF's Resources for Knives and more eco-friendly product suggestions for your kitchen!